Victoria Wyeth to Participate in Celebration of her Grandfather Andrew Wyeth

 The Chesapeake Film Festival (“CFF”) invites the public to a pre-festival series of events celebrating Andrew Wyeth and his iconic paintings.
 The tribute begins August 15 at Easton’s Academy Art Museum at 4 p.m. with a presentation by Victoria Wyeth.
 Ms. Wyeth is the great-granddaughter of illustrator N.C.
 Wyeth, granddaughter of Andrew Wyeth, and the niece of contemporary realist Jamie Wyeth.
 Her years of conversations with the artists about their work give her talks a unique perspective.

 The screening of the stunning film WYETH, directed by Glenn Holsten, begins at 6 p.m.at the Academy Art Museum.
 Both programs on the 15th are offered free to the public, but reservations are required.
-For tickets, go to https://academyartmuseum.org/wyeth-a-documentary-film/

-After the screening and discussion on August 15th, the CFF will host a dinner for Victoria Wyeth at the Hunters Tavern in Easton at 8pm.
-A small group of those who have contributed to bringing Victoria to Easton are joining CFF hosts for dinner.
-Reservations will be accepted on a first-come basis via emails to [email protected] and 6 of 22 spots have already been reserved.
-Those attending will be responsible for their own dinner expenses.
+These events are now SOLD OUT.

 Ms. Wyeth earned a B.A. in American Cultural Studies in 2001 from Bates College in Lewiston, Maine.
 She then spent a year as a Visiting Graduate Student at Harvard University and further pursued her academic studies by attending Wesleyan University in Middletown, CT., earning a Master of Arts degree in the History of Clinical Psychiatry.
 She has curated numerous exhibitions that feature the works of her acclaimed relatives.

-Note: UPDATED: July 2nd | These events are now SOLD OUT.